mock-server/mockserver-node/README.md

 In your project's Gruntfile, add a section named `start_mockserver` and `stop_mockserver` to the data object passed into `grunt.initConfig()`.

-The following example will result in a both a MockServer and a MockServer Proxy being started on ports `1080` and `1090`.
+The following example will result in a both a MockServer and a MockServer proxy being started on ports `1080` and `1090`.

 ```js
 grunt.initConfig({